How to See Moraine Lake at Sunrise in 2026

 Moraine Lake Bus Company Shuttles before Sunrise at Moraine Lake in Banff.

-Around 5:00 am, we made our way up the steps to the top of the Rockpile (an easy, short hike at Moraine Lake where you get that iconic Moraine Lake sunrise picture) to scope out our spot to watch the sunrise.
-Moraine Lake or the Rockpile definitely didn’t feel busy, but we had obviously missed out on the “best” spots.
-It was a trade-off we were willing to make.
+We made our way up the steps to the top of the Rockpile (an easy, short hike at Moraine Lake where you get that iconic Moraine Lake sunrise picture) to scope out our spot to watch the sunrise.
+There’s always competition to get the “best” spots on the Rockpile, but as a whole Moraine Lake or the Rockpile definitely didn’t feel busy.

 Kid hiking up Moraine Lake Rockpile trail.